digitalocean/sea-notes-saas-starter-kit/README.md

 By default, email functionality is disabled for local development, allowing you to sign up and log in without setting up an email provider.
 However, features like password reset and magic links won't work until email is configured.

-This starter kit comes with [Resend](https://resend.com) integration built-in.
+This starter kit comes with [Resend](https://resend.com) integration built in.
 All you need to do is get your API key and a verified sender email address from Resend, and add them to your `.env` file.

 ### Email Features